-Understanding the Link Between SEO and CRO
+Understanding the link between SEO and CRO

 Both SEO and CRO are integral in boosting the performance of your site, so understanding how they link can change how you use them effectively.
 It especially works hand in hand with e-commerce SEO, which generates traffic to your online store, and CRO then turns this traffic into conversions.